mikepthomas/mikepthomas.github.io/src/data/markdown/openrc-truggy.md

-# OpenRC Truggy Project
+# 3D Printing the OpenRC Truggy

+August 28, 2020 by [Mike Thomas](https://github.com/mikepthomas)

 How I printed my OpenRC Truggy, Designed by Daniel Norée.

-## 3D Printing a radio controlled car

-August 28, 2020 by [Mike Thomas](https://github.com/mikepthomas)

 This project is the logical advancement of the radio controlled F1 car.
 It uses common off the shelf metal parts in place of some of the original 3D printed ones.